shakermakerk/ticket_tailor_mcp_server/CONTRIBUTING.md

 ## Testing

-- Write tests for new features or bug fixes
+- Manual testing is encouraged for new features or bug fixes
-- Run the existing test suite before submitting
-- Test commands: `pytest` or `python -m pytest`
+- Document how to test your changes in the PR description

 ## Reporting Bugs